This video is about how to remove a tree stump using a backhoe.

 Not long ago there was a 30-foot (9.1 m) persimmon tree standing here that the property owner was fed up with having to mow around.
 Now, all that’s left is this stump, which has to come out.

 So the plan is to dig down and around the stump on all sides using four tools – the tractor, the backhoe, a shovel, and a chainsaw.

 So let’s get started.

 The 260 backhoe has a reach of 8-feet, 8-inches (2.7 m) from its pivot point.
 And it has a swing arc of 150-degrees.
-So first, Caitlin will position the tractor and backhoe so she can dig out the most material and deposit it as far away from the hole as possible, while limiting the number of times she’ll need to move the tractor.
+So to remove the tree stump using the backhoe, Caitlin will position the tractor and backhoe so she can dig out the most material and deposit it as far away from the hole as possible, while limiting the number of times she’ll need to move the tractor.

 First, she’ll lower the loader to the ground, set the tractor’s parking brake, and set the transmission into neutral.
 Then she’ll rotate the tractor seat into position, lower the stabilizer feet, remove the transport locking pins, and she’s ready to get started.

 Using the boom and bucket control levers, Caitlin can dig on three sides of the stump from a single tractor position, and deposit the dug out material to both the left and right.

 You may discover that the soil around your stump has a lot of clay in it.
 If so, using a shovel to loosen and remove that clay that’s in and around some of the major roots will ultimately help free the stump.
 And often, with a large stump like the one in this video, you’ll eventually want to cut away some of the larger, deeper roots using the chain saw so the stump will ultimately come free.

 It took Caitlin about two hours of work to get the stump to come free.
 Now we need to get it out of the hole.